 Lindbergh moved to Paris in 1978 and started working for Vogue, shooting for the Italian, English, French, German and American editions.
-Later the photographer shot for The New Yorker, Vanity Fair, Allure, and Rolling Stone.
+Later, the photographer shot for The New Yorker, Vanity Fair, Allure and Rolling Stone.

 In 1988, when Anna Wintour arrived at American Vogue, the editor-in-chief swiftly signed Lindbergh for the magazine.
-He shot Wintour’s first, and at the time revolutionary, American Vogue cover, featuring a model in a Jean Paul Gaultier couture sweatshirt and jeans.
+He shot Wintour’s first, and at the time revolutionary, American Vogue cover, featuring a model in a Christian Lacroix couture sweatshirt and jeans.
 Lindbergh also photographed the January 1990 Vogue cover that featured Linda Evangelista, Naomi Campbell , Tatjana Patitz, Cindy Crawford, and Christy Turlington, which would become one of the most iconic fashion images of that era.

-In both 1995 and 1997 he was named Best Photographer at the International Fashion Awards in Paris.
-In 2005 he was awarded the Lucie Award for Outstanding Achievement in Fashion Photography.
+In both 1995 and 1997, he was named Best Photographer at the International Fashion Awards in Paris.
+In 2005, he was awarded the Lucie Award for Outstanding Achievement in Fashion Photography.